RESPIRATORY SYSTEM. Describe the different types of respiratory systems and diseases

-5. Describe the mechanism of exchange of gases through the stomata of plants.
+- Describe the mechanism of exchange of gases through the stomata of plants for the respiratory system

-Respiration is defined as a process in living organisms ‘ cells involving enzyme catalysed chemical reactions in which food substances or glucose are broken down within cells, to release energy, in the presence or absence of oxygen.
-In other words, respiration is a biochemical activity of the cell in which glucose is broken down
+Respiration which is usually carried out through the respiratory system is defined as a process in living organisms ‘ cells involving enzyme-catalysed chemical reactions in which food substances or glucose are broken down within cells, to release energy, in the presence or absence of oxygen.
+In other words, respiration is a biochemical activity of the cell in which glucose is broken down using the respiratory system

-by a series of reactions controlled by enzymes to release energy.
+by a series of reactions controlled by enzymes to release energy inside the respiratory system.
 In mammals, oxygen is breathed in and it breaks down the food substances (glucose) to release energy, carbon dioxide and water.
 Carbon dioxide and water are regarded as waste products of respiration.
-The energy so released is used by living organisms for various life processes.
+The energy so released is used by living organisms for various life processes and the respiratory system

 Importance of energy to living organisms during respiration

-1. Energy is required for transportation of materials within the body and it is acquired through respiration
+- Energy is required for the transportation of materials within the body and it is acquired through respiration using the respiratory system

-4. It is required for the synthesis of substance such as protoplasm and other body materials needed for growth and repair of the body.
+- It is required for the synthesis of substances such as protoplasm and other body materials needed for the growth and repair of the body. using the respiratory system

-6. It is important in excretion in living organisms.
+- It is important in excretion in living organisms

-7. Energy is required in the transmission of nerve impulses and co-ordination.
+- Energy is required in the transmission of nerve impulses and coordination.

-8. It helps to produce sound e.g. speaking in human.
+- It helps to produce sound e.g. speaking in humans.

-9. It helps to produce electrical shocks for offence or defence as in catfish.
+- It helps to produce electrical shocks for offense or defense as in catfish.